 H.W.
 Williams was a pupil of the artist David Allan, whose influence can be seen in the quality of his draughtsmanship.
 Williams was primarily a landscape painter.
 His friend and fellow artist, Joseph Mallord William Turner, both influenced and admired him.
-In 1817, Williams traveled to Italy and Greece where he painted the varied landscapes.
+In 1817, Williams travelled to Italy and Greece where he painted the varied landscapes.
 A decade later, he published Select Views of Greece (1827-29), which earned him the nickname 'Grecian Williams'.
 He was closely involved in the plans to establish the Scottish Academy (now the Royal Scottish Academy) in Edinburgh in 1826.
-Williams was one of the few nineteenth century Scottish watercolour painters to find a market for his work in London.
+Williams was one of the few nineteenth-century Scottish watercolour painters to find a market for his work in London.